-1. Our Company has received a show cause notice dated July 25, 2014 from the Reserve Bank of India interalia alleging violation of the RBI directions and circulars.
-Incase RBI decides to take action against our Company our reputation may suffer.
+1. Our Company has received an inspection report vide a letter dated October 8, 2015 from the Reserve Bank of India inter alia alleging violation of the RBI directions, guidelines and circulars.
+In case RBI decides to take action against our Company our reputation may suffer and our ability to conduct business may be severely affected.
 Any punitive action by RBI could in turn result in material adverse effect on our business, prospect and results of operations.